dynnian/neodotfiles/README.md

 ### Other suckless utilities included

  * *dmenu:* the best run launcher.
 This build includes some very useful scripts for things like wifi, bluetooth and wallpaper configuration, drive mounting, etc.
- * *herbe & tiramisu:* a minimal and fast notification daemon (tiramisu is the daemon, herbe is the notification window, I bundled them together).
  * *st:* the fastest terminal emulator ever, [siduck's build](https://github.com/siduck/st).
  * *slock:* simple and efficient lock screen with fingerprint reader support.
  * *dwbmlocks:* what enables you to customize dwm's status area in the bar.
 This build includes some cool & customizable status scripts.